circlefin/stablecoin-evm/doc/upgrade.md

   3) Ensure the test suite has run on the final version of the new contract with added tests and that the test suite passes with 100% code coverage
   4) Complete any external audits as deemed necessary
   5) Go back to step 1 if any prior step is not completed successfully
   6) Deploy the contract by following *Deployment Instructions* in *only* section *Deploying the implementation contract* [instructions](deployment.md#Deploying-the-implementation-contract).
-If new fields are added, substitute initV[X] for initialize in the instructions.
-If only new logic is added, no initialization is required.
+When invoking `initialize` in following deployment instructions, the latest version of `initialize` should be called.

 ## Upgrading the Proxy to point to the UpgradedToken
 The proxy must be pointed to the new upgraded token.
 This is accomplished two ways depending on whether only new logic was added or if new fields (and possibly new logic) were added.